 A two-leg, out-and-back, course is recommended.
 The first and second legs are symmetrical.
 The course includes a boat start area at each end, a course start and a course end, in each direction.
 The distance from boat start to course start should be a minimum of 150 feet.
-The course distance should be a minimum of 1,000 feet.
+The course distance should be a minimum of 45 seconds long at the established base line speed for all Divisions other than Pro.
+Pro Divisions course distance should be a minimum of 1 minute long at the established base line speed.
 If a last fall buoy is utilized, the distance from the last fall to the course end is approximately 250 feet.